 - High-Voltage Connectors for Extreme Environments: Extreme environments require a high-voltage connector design that accommodates temperatures between -55° C and 150° C and elevations up to 70,000 ft.

-- Corona-Free or Resistant High-Voltage Connectors: When the air around an electronically charged conductor becomes ionized, it causes corona discharge, which can degrade insulators over time.
-Corona-free connectors are placed at safe distances between disparate voltages to minimize degradation.
+- Corona Resistant or Resistant High-Voltage Connectors: When the air around an electronically charged conductor becomes ionized, it causes corona discharge, which can degrade insulators over time.
+Corona Resistant connectors are placed at safe distances between disparate voltages to minimize degradation.
 They’re made with a dialectic material, have no sharp edges, and attach tightly to cables.

 - In-Line High-Voltage Connectors: Using male and female connectors, two high-voltage cables are joined with high-voltage connectors to function as one cable for signal continuity.